Financial Aid

 Suppose a student is enrolled full time and withdraws from all classes on the 12th day of a 105-day semester.
 The student lived on campus and had a meal plan.
 Sample charges and financial aid are listed in the “original” columns below.
 After applying all the refund calculations, this student will owe $2,946.

-Sample Refund Calculation (Student withdraws from all 15 credits on 10th day of classes.)
+Sample Refund Calculation (First-year student withdraws from all 15 credits on 10th day of classes.)

 Institutional Charges Original Refund Refund Net Charges